 We cannot do the article justice in a short summary, but here is our overall interpretation.

 First, the spread of the coronavirus has not been even.
-Dr. Tufekci points out that northern Italy was hit really hard while other parts of Italy did much better.
-Brazil was hammered, but is on the downward slope.
-Spain, Germany, England and Israel had initial surges, flattened their curves and are now experiencing surges again.
-The Netherlands is in a similar nasty situation.
+Dr. Tufekci points out that northern Italy was hit really hard while other parts of Italy did better.
+Brazil was hammered, did better and then had a resurgence.
+Spain, Germany, England, Israel and France had initial surges, flattened their curves and are now experiencing surges again.
+The South Africa is in a similar nasty situation.

 Prior immunity due to some viral exposure